arefLA/CacheManager.Redis/README.md

 # ASP.NET Core Redis Cache Manager

-A project for supporting caching with redis in ASP.NET Core wehb applications.
+A project for supporting caching with redis in ASP.NET Core web applications.

 # Send a Star! ⭐